 - Kosher salt

-- 2 medium sweet potatoes cut into 1-inch wedges, fronds chopped and reserved
+- 1 medium fennel cut into 1-inch wedges, fronds chopped and reserved

 - 1/4 cup white wine vinegar